apache/nuttx/configs/stm32ldiscovery/README.txt

        b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. The serial console is on UART1 and NuttX LED support is enabled.
+       Therefore, you will need an external RS232 driver or TTL serial-to- USB converter.
+The UART1 TX and RX pins should be available on PA9 and PA10, respectively.

+    3. Support for NSH built-in applications is *not* enabled.

-    2. By default, this configuration uses the CodeSourcery toolchain for Windows and builds under Cygwin (or probably MSYS).
+    4. By default, this configuration uses the CodeSourcery toolchain for Windows and builds under Cygwin (or probably MSYS).
 That can easily be reconfigured, of course.